Rights violations on all sides of Ethiopia conflict, U.N. says | Law-Order

 Rights violations on all sides of Ethiopia conflict, U.N. says

-Ethiopia's ambassador to the council, Zenebe Kebede, did not comment directly on the accusations of detentions, but told the U.N. body it had failed to condemn what he said was a series of abuses by rebellious forces from the northern Tigray region.
-"Ethiopia is being targeted and singled out at the Human Rights Council for defending a democratically elected government, the peace and the future of its people," he said in a speech during the session.

-All sides in the deepening conflict in northern Ethiopia region are committing "severe human rights violations", the United Nations said on Friday, calling for them to pull back from their year-old war.
+All sides in the deepening conflict in northern Ethiopia are committing severe human rights violations and should pull back from their year-old war, the United Nations said on Friday.
 An estimated 5,000 to 7,000 people are detained, including nine U.N. staff, under a state of emergency and its "excessively broad provision" declared by the government last month, the U.N.
 Deputy High Commissioner for Human Rights, Nada al-Nashif, said.

+All sides in the deepening conflict in northern Ethiopia are committing severe human rights violations and should pull back from their year-old war, the United Nations said on Friday.

+An estimated 5,000 to 7,000 people are detained, including nine U.N. staff, under a state of emergency and its "excessively broad provision" declared by the government last month, the U.N.
+Deputy High Commissioner for Human Rights, Nada al-Nashif, said.
+"Many are detained incommunicado or in unknown locations.
+This is tantamount to enforced disappearance, and a matter of very grave concern," she told a special session of the U.N.
+Human Rights Council.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)